ryndovaira/data_science/deep_learning/rnn/02_hands_on_traditional_rnn_keras/README.md

 # IMDb Review Classification with Vanilla RNN and Hyperparameter Tuning

 This project demonstrates how to classify IMDb movie reviews into positive or negative sentiments using a **Vanilla RNN (Simple RNN)** model in TensorFlow/Keras.
-Unlike more advanced RNN variants like LSTMs or GRUs, this project focuses on the traditional RNN architecture, showcasing its implementation, hyperparameter tuning, and performance visualization.
+The project includes dynamic dataset bucketing, hyperparameter tuning, logging, artifact management, and interactive visualization, providing an extensible and educational pipeline for machine learning.

 ---